Nevada City’s 6th Annual

 Art cars will not be timed.
 Their objective is to entertain, not to win a speed challenge.
 Art cars will compete based upon creativity and team spirit, including their own championship races.

 Is speed the only objective?
 No, the primary objective is FUN!
 This means fun for the participants and the bystanders.
 Teams may choose to focus on either Art or Speed.
 Designing something outrageous, creative, slow, fast, wacky or wild will add both entertainment and amusement to the race.
 The competition is designed to bring out the competitive instinct in all team members, during the design and construction stages as well as on race day!
 As we tell our kids….please “do your best”!

 How will the fundraising opportunities work?
 Teams entering the race can solicit sponsors for their vehicle.
 Groups can apply to act as vendors during the event.
 Race sponsorships will be available as well.
 The goal will be for this to be an opportunity for local groups to help their own causes, and to help fund the Park Project.
-Contact event organizers (firstname.lastname@example.org) regarding sponsorship.
+Contact event organizers regarding sponsorship or CLICK HERE.

 Will there be food and beverage vendors?
 Yes.
 Community groups and others wishing to become vendors during the race will need to submit applications.
 These groups may include Scouts, Little League, school groups or other non-profit groups in the community.
 Other (for-profit) vendors will also be given the opportunity to participate).
 Each vendor will be required to pay a fee and donate a substantial percentage of their profits towards this year’s beneficiary, the fund to improve Pioneer Park.